sedna08/webapp-fullstack-practice/README.md

 # This repository is a practice fullstack development using NextJS for Frontend, NodeJS backed, and PostgreSQL database

+## This is based on https://www.youtube.com/watch?v=NaqNk2TbeRE

+This is a User Management App allowing users to do the following:

+- create enter a user and email and save it to the database.
+- update user and email.
+- delete a user in the database.

 ## Prerequisite - Install Docker on your Machine

 ### For Windows: